National Apprentice Mentoring Qualification

 David is an Approved Training Partner of The Mentoring School and licensed to deliver the award-winning specialist National Apprentice Mentoring qualification.
 It is a Level 3 qualification, accredited by Edge Hill University and, currently, going through regulation with Ofqual.

 As well as his extensive coaching experience, David has mentored individuals formally and informally in schools, universities, public and private organisations.
 He ran mentoring training courses for the RAF for several years.
-He writes about the joys of mentoring and his own experiences of being mentored in the following blog posts: What Makes a Brilliant Mentoring Relationship?
-10 Business Benefits of Mentoring, and How to Find a Mentor in Your 20s.
+He writes about mentoring tips and his own experiences in this free e-book, The Joy of Mentoring.

 Who looks after your apprentices?

 Research by The Mentoring School reveals that nearly half of apprentices (46%) feel they do not receive enough support from their employers and 84% feel employers would benefit from more training on supporting apprentices.
 Almost 1 in 2 employees do not feel confident in supporting apprentices.
 Overwhelmingly, people at all levels in the organisations surveyed support the need for training.
 This is backed up by a Parliamentary Select Committee hearing in February 2018 that heard apprentices have been feeling unsupported and isolated since the introduction of the apprenticeship levy.
 The Skills Commission reports that more than 30 per cent of people who start apprenticeships in the UK do not complete them.

 In response, The Mentoring School developed the National Apprentice Mentor Qualification to train workplace based mentors how to understand the psychology and theory underpinning the structure, engagement and pastoral support that apprentices often need.
 The Skills Minister, OfSTED and the Institute for Apprenticeships all have received briefings on this national standard for mentors supporting apprentices.